aerobatic/website/content/docs/cli.md

 Deploy a new version of the website in the current directory.

 **Options**
-`-d, --directory`
+{{% option "-d, --directory" %}}
-: Specify the sub-directory where the built website assets are located.
+Specify the sub-directory where the built website assets are located.
 This overrides any value specified in the `deploy` section of the `aerobatic.yml` file.
 If no value is specified in either location the current directory is deployed.

-`-s, --stage`
+{{% /option %}}

+{{% option "-s, --stage" %}}
-: Specify the [deploy stage](/docs/overview#deploy-stages) for the deployment.
+Specify the [deploy stage](/docs/overview#deploy-stages) for the deployment.
 This impacts the URL of the deployed version.
 For example passing `--stage test` will make the new version available at `https://www--test.customdomain.com` or `https://SITENAME--test.aerobatic.io`.
 If no value is provided then the deployment will target the production URL.

-`-m, --message`
+{{% /option %}}

+{{% option "-m, --message" %}}
-: A short message that you want to attach to the deployment metadata.
+A short message that you want to attach to the deployment metadata.
 If being [invoked from a CI server](/docs/continuous-deployment), it may be useful to pass the git commit message and the URL to the commit details that triggered the build.
 This information will be displayed in the Aerobatic control panel as part of the deployment history.

-`-c, --commit-url`
+{{% /option %}}

+{{% option "-c, --commit-url" %}}
 : The URL to the commit that triggered this deployment.
 Also mostly useful when being invoked by a CI server.
 This URL will be linkable from the Aerobatic control panel.
+{{% /option %}}

 **Examples**
 ~~~bash